gdalle/DifferentiationInterface.jl/docs/src/tutorial.md

 We present a typical workflow with DifferentiationInterface.jl and showcase its potential performance benefits.

 ```@repl tuto
-using ADTypes, BenchmarkTools, DifferentiationInterface
+using DifferentiationInterface
+using BenchmarkTools
 import ForwardDiff, Enzyme, DataFrames
 ```

 ## Computing a gradient

-A common use case of Automatic Differentiation (AD) is optimizing real-valued functions with first- or second-order methods.
+A common use case of AD is optimizing real-valued functions with first- or second-order methods.
 Let's define a simple objective

 ```@repl tuto